Skip to main content

 • Please provide pets birthdate if you know it, if not please provide the closest guess you have to their age in months and years.

-• To make sure your pet gets the most appropriate vaccines, if possible, please make sure to bring your pets most recent vaccines records with you the day of the clinic.
-You can choose to upload them here to save time.
+• To make sure your pet gets the most appropriate vaccines, if possible, please make sure to either upload your pets most recent vaccine record here or bring your pets most recent vaccines records with you the day of the clinic.
+Our staff will not be able to call your vet to receive records for you.
+If you do not bring or upload your pets records we will only be able to give them a 1 year booster.
 Thank you in advance!

 Drop files here or